open5e/open5e/source/monsters/tome-of-beasts/M/deathcap-myconid.rst

 **Slumber Spores (3/day).** The myconid ejects spores at one creature it can see within 5 feet of it.
-The target must succeed on a DC 13 Constitution saving throw or be poisoned and unconscious for 1 minute.
+The target must succeed on a DC 13 Constitution saving throw or be :ref:`srd:poisoned` and :ref:`srd:unconscious` for 1 minute.
 A creature wakes up if it takes damage, or if another creature uses its action to shake it awake.